 Search, Group, and Analyze Resources

-Use Infrastructure Explorer to view, search, and analyze your discovered infrastructure resources.
-It provides a unified view of all Kubernetes and cloud components, helping you understand what’s running, where it’s running, and how resources are related.
+Infrastructure Explorer provides a unified view of all Kubernetes and cloud components, helping you understand what is running, where it is running, and how resources are related.
+It combines current-state visibility with historical exploration so teams can both operate their systems effectively and understand how their infrastructure evolves over time.

 Use Infrastructure Explorer to:

-- Search and filter infrastructure resources across your environment
+- Search and filter infrastructure resources across your environment.

-- View detailed metrics, relationships, and configurations for each resource
+- View detailed relationships, configurations, events, and operational data.

 What you need

-- access to Infrastructure, then Infrastructure Explorer
+- You have access to Infrastructure, then Infrastructure Explorer.

 Open Infrastructure Explorer